-This draft report is based on research conducted by the Pacific Northwest Evidence-based Practice Center (EPC) under contract to the Agency for Healthcare Research and Quality (AHRQ), Rockville, MD (Contract No. HHSA 290-2012-00015-I).
-The investigators involved have declared no conflicts of interest with objectively conducting this research.
-The findings and conclusions in this document are those of the author(s), who are responsible for its content, and do not necessarily represent the views of AHRQ.
-No statement in this report should be construed as an official position of AHRQ or of the U.S. Department of Health and Human Services.
+AHRQ Publication No. 14-05201-EF-1 January 2016 This report is based on research conducted by the Pacific Northwest Evidence-based Practice Center (EPC) under contract to the Agency for Healthcare Research and Quality (AHRQ), Rockville, MD (Contract No. HHSA-290-2012-00015-I, Task Order No. 2).
+The findings and conclusions in this document are those of the authors, who are responsible for its contents, and do not necessarily represent the views of AHRQ.
+Therefore, no statement in this report should be construed as an official position of AHRQ or of the U.S. Department of Health and Human Services.